Adam-Thometz/Reptifeed/README.md

 ![Treat time](user-flow-pictures/feed-treat.png)

 You might be reminded to add more food to your pantry.
 That won't stop you from feeding your pet, since you clearly have the staples at this point.
+Remember, the point of this app is to help you vary your pet's diet!

 ![Prompt to get more food!](user-flow-pictures/need-more.png)